 Programs in the water management policy category have both preventative and protective means by which to achieve their goals.
-The preventative components of the Flood Control and Erosion Control Programs receive more emphasis, as they are intended to ensure that new development will not be subject to flood and erosion hazards and that new development will not impose flood and erosion hazards on other parts of the watershed (i.e. upstream or downstream).
-Conservation Authorities use a range of methods to carry out the preventative aspects of these programs, including: a) Development, Interference and Alteration Regulations for all Conservation Authorities (Ontario Regulations 42/06 and 146/06 to 182/06, consistent with Ontario Regulation 97/04 of the Conservation Authorities Act), which are administered from the perspective of water management and related hazards; b) Conservation Authority participation in the municipal plan input and review process as a commenting agency pursuant to applications submitted for approval under the Planning Act; c) Land acquisition programs; d) Flood Forecasting/Warning programs; and e) regular on-site inspection programs for structural integrity.
+The preventative components of the Flood Control and Erosion Control Programs receive more emphasis, as they are intended to ensure that new development will not be subject to flood and erosion hazards and that new development will not impose flood and erosion hazards on other parts of the watershed (i.e., upstream or downstream).
+Conservation Authorities use a range of methods to carry out the preventative aspects of these programs, including: a) Development, Interference and Alteration Regulations for all Conservation Authorities (Ontario Regulations 42/06, 146/06 to 148/06, 150/06 to 153/06, 155/06 to 172/06, 174/06 to 182/06, and 319/09) consistent with Ontario Regulation 97/04 of the Conservation Authorities Act), which are administered from the perspective of water management and related hazards; b) Conservation Authority participation in the municipal plan input and review process as a commenting agency pursuant to applications submitted for approval under the Planning Act; c) Land acquisition programs; d) Flood Forecasting/Warning programs; and e) regular on-site inspection programs forstructural integrity.